 1. Statement of the Problem

-The purpose of this analysis it to compare two hypotheses of data across the same data pool to determine if the observed values differ from each other and how.
-Weather can be different in different months and the within the same month, temperature can be different in different years.
+The purpose of this analysis is to compare two hypotheses of data across the same data pool to determine if the observed values differ from each other and how.
+Weather can be different in different months and within the same month, temperature can be different in different years.
 Questions analyst need to ask is, “Is there a trend that occurs in a single month?
 And does this trend carry over to the next?”
-This would lead to investigating the cause and effect of this relationship depending on the statistical significance of the correlation.
-To answer these types of questions we will implement the workflow for two sample hypothesis tests for proportion and mean hypothesized differences.
+This would lead to investigating the cause and effect of this relationship, depending on the statistical significance of the correlation.
+To answer these types of questions, we will implement the workflow for two sample hypothesis tests for proportion and mean hypothesized differences.

 2. Hypothesis Test for Population Proportions (2-sample)